TravelModellingGroup/Documentation/1.4/frabitztown_initial.rst

 	 A list of modules that will be executed with the model sytem is run.

 ``Zone System``
-	 A module that loads in zonal data for the model syrstem.
+	 A module that loads in zonal data for the model system.
 This information is sometimes required and referenced from other modules.